ministryofjustice/staff-device-logging-infrastructure/README.md

 This project contains the Terraform code to build the Ministry of Justice's log-shipping platform.
 This platform is used to ship logs from various sources (e.g. Palo Alto firewalls and the DNS/DHCP service) to the OST (Operational Security Team) Elasticsearch endpoint.

-The types of logs shipped by each log source are not restricted by this platform - it acts as a pass-through and will ship any log sent to it from any allowed log source.
+The _types_ of logs shipped by each log source are not restricted by this platform - it acts as a pass-through and will ship any log sent to it from any allowed log source.
+That being said, it will not ship every log group in an AWS account.
+You need to specify the exact log groups you wish to ship in the root `main.tf` file.

 The Terraform in this repository serves 2 purposes: